 I then attached top rails and bottom rails to the corner posts as shown.
 I mitered the top and bottom rails as these will be exposed to view.

 Video: Building the Porch Gate

-Our 5 minute video goes through the basic steps to build this porch gate for our son's home.
+Our 5 minute video goes through the basic steps to build this porch gate for family's home in California.

 Make the Gate

 Step 1To make the porch gate I constructed two 2x4 frames.
 I measured the distance from one newel post to the other and subtracted approximately 1/2 inch (to allow for the hinge spacing).
 I then divided that in half to give me the length of each gate section.